digitalyoshixi/zettelkasten/content/Programming/super.md

 ---
-super() <- use parent's constructor super(arguments) <- use parent's constructor super.methodname(arugments) <- use parent's method name
+super() <- use parent's constructor super(arguments) <- use parent's constructor super.methodname(arguments) <- use parent's method name

 super() bypasses [[Method Overriding]] if you override a method called the same name